Imran4424/Machine-Learning-Models/README.md

 For a dataset with many features, each feature's information gain is calculated.
 The feature with maximum information gain will be the most important feature, the root node for the decision tree.

+#### Gini Index

+The Gini index can also be used for feature selection.
+The tree chooses the feature that minimizes the Gini impurity index.
+The higher value of the Gini Index indicates the impurity is higher.
+Both the Gini Index and Gini Impurity are used interchangeably.
+The Gini Index or Gini Impurity favors large partitions and is simple to implement.
+It performs only binary split.
+For categorical variables, it gives the results of “success” or “failure”.

 ### Random Forest

 ### Neural Network